19818794/alx-higher_level_programming/0x06-python-classes/README.md

 |:------------------------:| -----------------------------------------------------------------------------------------
 | `0-square.py`            | creates an empty class Square that defines a square.
 | `1-square.py`            | creates a class Square that defines a square by private instance attribute.
+| `2-square.py`            | creates a class Square that defines a square by private instance attribute.